Lego Jurassic World: Legend of Isla Nublar: Episodes

-Specials
+Specials (2020)

 Broadcast

 In Australia, the series debuted on 9Go! on August 15, 2019.
 In the United States, Nickelodeon picked up the series and began airing it on September 14, with the first episode made available on video-on-demand platforms beginning August 25, 2019.
 ITV in the United Kingdom premiered the series as part of their CITV block on September 7, 2019.